 Most twenty-somethings will never belong to a union — and may never know anyone who does.
-But many are in need of a job (unemployment for those under 25 is 18%), and many more are sitting on student loans, which total more than $1 trillion nationally.
+But many are in need of a job, and many more are sitting on student loans, which total more than $1 trillion nationally.
 And now, plenty are favoring a presidential candidate who identifies as a democratic socialist.

 The Future We Want, a new collection of essays by and for this demographic looks at the future of organized labor and the left, with debt strikers, Black Lives Matter, and other movements leading the way forward.
 BuzzFeed News spoke with the collection's editors — Sarah Leonard, a senior editor at the Nation, and Bhaskar Sunkara, the founder of political quarterly Jacobin.